Blendshe/teched-102/README.md

 Semantic tags
 Commit to new file = save

-Pair programming  = geeky speak for collaboration
+Pair programming  = tech speak for collaboration

-Lesson 2 Lab 1b
+**Lesson 1 Lab 1b**

-Class 3 18.01.23
+### Class 3 18.01.23

-Configuration and Terminal
+**Configuration and Terminal**

-Need tools to do web development front-end and back-end Developer tools
+Need tools to do web development front-end and back-end

-Config – set up so everything works
+Developer tools, configuration set up so everything works

-Toolkit
+- Toolkit
-Development
+- Development
-Testing
+- Testing
-Production
+- Production

 These are categories of toolkit

-Repl.it is a code editor, a platform where you can write and run code VSC is a platform
+- Repl.it is a code editor, a platform where you can write and run code
-Terminal – not programming language, code editor to work with computer.
-Create a folder, move a folder – something you want to do in a computer
+- VSC is a platform
-Terminal commands?
+- Terminal – not programming language, code editor to work with computer.
+Create a folder, move a folder – something you want to do in a computer - Terminal commands?

-Dir – directory
+    > Dir – directory
 Cd – present working directory- where I am in the computer Linux is the operating language of the computer
 MERN is the library of js